co-neco/co-neco.github.io/source/_posts/Study-of-C-Coding-Standards.md

   void foo(){/*....*/}
   ```

   When you include the header in multiple files, the linker would complain duplication of the same variables and functions.
 It's fine because the linker can tell you what's wrong after all.
-And you can work around it by just putting declarations in a header.
+And you can work around it by only putting declarations in a header.

 - definition with internal linkage in a header